muratk5n/thirdwave/en/README.md

 ---

-They say that, but then there is the underlying culture, very hard to change..
-I heard an incident dude screaming at his fellow passanger for graduating from Eton and telling him so.
-Quite recently.
-Or when a director looks at an actor immediately labels him 'posh'.
-And well there still are still the royals aren't there?
-For some people Queen feeding those ducks in a ceremony is still a big deal.
+People say many things; I am sure things are changing, but culture codes change very slowly..
+I heard an incident where dude screamed at his fellow passanger for telling him he graduated from Eton.
+Or a director looks at an actor immediately labels him 'posh'.
+And, well there still are still the royals around aren't there?
+For some people Queen feeding those ducks in a ceremony is somehow reassuring.

 "But Brits say class is not an issue anymore"